 Women, Sex, and Diabetes

-Men aren't the only ones who experience sexual problems as a result of diabetes.
+Men aren't the only ones who have sexual problems as a result of diabetes.

 Blood Sugar and Sexual Desire continued...